-Do the stone manufacturers cremate the body?
+Do the stone or glass manufacturers cremate the body?

 No. If you are working with a company to turn your departed beloved’s remains into stones, their process starts after you’ve had the body cremated.
 All you send the manufacturer is the ashes that remain after cremation.